dyno-might/dyno-might.github.io/_posts/2021-02-07-writing-as-a-craft.md

 1. Valuable

 The only thing that matters is if the reader gets something they want.
 Why have a thesis statement?
 Because life is short, and people shouldn't waste time reading something they don't care about.
-Do arcane stye guidelines matter?
+Do arcane style guidelines matter?
 Only if it matters to your readers.
 Is beauty or clarity more important?
 It depends on if people are reading for aesthetics or information.

-He also stresses to avoid perfection.
+He also stresses to avoid perfectionism.
 Very, *very* little non-fiction from 100 years is still read today.
 Writing is less ephemeral than talking, but it's still a conversation.
 It will be forgotten.
 It won't make you immortal– nothing will.
 Once you've said what you want to say, move on.

 <!--
 emphasize value